SymfonyCasts/symfony-ux/sfcasts/turbo/lazy-frame.md

 the response inside.
 Let's try it!
 Refresh and watch closely.
 Woh: the "Loading..." was there for *just* a second, then it disappeared!
 Check the console.
 Error!

-> Response has no matching `<turbo-frame id="car-sidebar">` element.
+> Response has no matching `<turbo-frame id="cart-sidebar">` element.

-Interesting: it was looking for a `turbo-frame` element in the Ajax response with the same id that we used.
+Interesting: it made the Ajax call and then looked for a `turbo-frame` element in the response with the same id as our frame.
 Why?
 The answer goes to the *core* of how Turbo frames work.
-Let's dive into that and get this working next.
+Let's dive into that next and get this thing working.